Computation of a Unified Graph-Based Rate Optimization Problem: Numerical Results and Discussions

-In Fig.~\ref{fig:anyvsnum}, we plot the curve of the rate-distortion function and the capacity with respect to the parameter $p$ given by analytical results (superscript $A$) as well as points computed by our algorithms (superscript $C$).
-We observe that the points computed by the algorithm almost exactly lie on the analytical curve, which shows the accuracy of our algorithm.
+In Fig.~\ref{fig:anyvsnum}, we plot the analytical curves of the rate-distortion function and the capacity as well as points computed by~\Cref{alg3}.
+We observe that all the points exactly lie on the analytical curve, which shows the accuracy of our algorithm.
 Considering the number of iterations for each point is relatively limited ($150$ steps), the efficiency of our algorithm is also illustrated.